Cobrand/timeline-js-editor/README.md

     webpack --progress --colors --prod

-Warning : this takes a much longer time
+Warning : adding the --prod tag takes a much longer time.
+Then to launch the server you can do :

+$ node --use_strict js/server/main.js --port 8080